What Happens When the Wedding Is Called Off?

 However, in some cases, courts have divided property between unmarried cohabitants.
-For example, in California, the 1976 case of Marvin v.
-Marvin resulted in what is known as the Marvin Rules.
-The Marvin Rules allow unmarried cohabitants to enter express contracts or oral contracts regarding the division of property.
-In the absence of a contract, the court can determine if an implied contract exists or determine if the legal doctrines of equity and fairness require a division of property among the cohabitants.
-Some states have adopted the Marvin Rules in their entirety and others only recognize written contracts between cohabitants as binding.
+For example, a 1976 court case in California resulted in the "Marvin Rules."
+These rules allow unmarried people who live together to enter into written contracts or oral contracts regarding the division of property.
+If the couple does not have an express contract, the court can determine if an implied contract exists.
+Even without an implied contract, the court may use the legal doctrines of equity and fairness to require a division of property.
+Other states have adopted the Marvin Rules in their entirety, and others only recognize written contracts.

 The person who gets to keep the engagement ring depends on where you live and the circumstances under which you or your ex gave the ring.
 In some states, such as New York and Michigan, the courts consider engagement rings as conditional gifts that are given on condition of marriage.
 These states take a no-fault approach to engagements, similar to no-fault divorce.
 It does not matter who called off the wedding or the reason the wedding was called off.
 If the condition does not take place, the person who gifted the ring can get it back.

 In other states, such as California, a wedding ring is like an implied conditional gift.
 The court may look at which party caused the broken engagement.
 If the party giving the ring ended the engagement, then the person who received the ring may be able to keep it.
 Likewise, if the person who received the ring broke the engagement, then the person who gave the ring can get it back.

 Finally, some states, like Montana, consider an engagement ring to be an unconditional gift that does not legally have to be returned if a marriage does not occur.
 No matter who called off the ring, the person who received the ring can keep it.